Independent Learning Centre: Courses

 TVO ILC offers Ontario Ministry of Education approved distance education courses including high-school credit courses listed in the e-guide, credit and non-credit courses in English as a Second Language (ESL).

-Students can earn an Ontario Secondary School Diploma upon successfully completing an ILC high school course.
+Students can earn an Ontario Secondary School Diploma upon successfully completing online ILC high school courses.
 Courses are available in all pathways: Academic, Applied, and Open for Grades 9 and 10; College Preparation, University Preparation, Workplace Preparation, and Open for Grades 11 and 12.
 The ILC can help students arrange to complete the Ontario Secondary School Literacy Test and community involvement activities.

 GED Testing

 GED Testing permits adults, aged 18 and over, who have been out of school for more than one year, and not completed high school the opportunity to demonstrate that they have acquired the knowledge and skills associated with, and comparable to high school completion.
 To earn the GED Ontario High School Equivalency Certificate a candidate must complete a series of tests covering mathematics, science, reading, writing and critical thinking skills.
 TVO ILC administers GED Testing at locations around Ontario.